gunaykrgl/siber_guvenlik/docs/index.md

 ### Physical Attacks
 Physical attacks are the type of attacks that require the attacker to have physical access to a device in the network or a transfer medium used for the network (e.g Cables).
 1. **Cable Interception (Wire Tapping)**:
-A potential attacker may sever a cable at a specific location and deploy a device, such as a Raspberry Pi, under their control.
+The attacker may sever a cable at a specific location and deploy a device, such as a Raspberry Pi, under their control.
 This device could be configured to intercept and duplicate incoming packets, sending an identical copy both to the intended destination and the attacker's device.
 Through this method, the attacker gains the ability to divert the network traffic through their own device, allowing for unauthorized access and potential interception of sensitive information.
 **Counter-Strategy**:
 Utilizing TLS encryption can impede an attacker's capacity to gather sensitive information from intercepted data packets.
 While the attacker can still have access to the encrypted packet, the formidable nature of TLS encryption, with a 2048-bit key, renders decryption challenging and significantly strengthens the protection of the data.
+2. **Inserting a malicious USB**:
+If the attacker has physical access to a computer, they could boot from their own USB drive and insert malicious code in low-level software like bios.
+As most antivirus softwares work on operating system, they won't easily be able to detect software that is running below operating system layer.
+Such malicious code could be used to open a back-door and get remote access to the computer.

+**Counter-Strategy**:
+* Disabling un-used usb ports
+* Putting surveillance (Cameras) to make sure unauthorized people do not come and insert a USB to the computer.

 ### Staff-based Attacks
 **Phishing**: